Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: Introduction

-For $\lambda \in (0,1]$, in the \textit{$\lambda$-discounted game}, the goal for Player 1 (resp.
-2) is to maximize (resp. minimize) the expected Abel mean of stage payoffs \\ $\sum_{m \geq 1} \lambda(1-\lambda)^{m-1} g_m$.
-For $n \in \m{N}^*$, in the \textit{$n$-stage game}, the goal of Player 1 (resp.
-Player 2) is to maximize (resp. minimize) the expected Cesaro-mean of stage payoffs $1/n \sum_{m=1}^n g_m$.
-These two games have a value, denoted respectively by $v_{\lambda}$ and $v_n$.
-Two important conjectures were stated by Mertens (see \cite[p.
-1572]{M86} and \cite[Chapter VIII, p.
-378 and 386]{MSZ}): \begin{conjecture}[Conjecture 1] In a zero-sum repeated game, the asymptotic value exists, that is, $\lim_{n \rightarrow +\infty} v_n $ and $\lim_{\lambda \rightarrow 0} v_{\lambda}$ exist and are equal. \end{conjecture} \begin{conjecture}[Conjecture 2] In a zero-sum repeated game where Player 1 is more informed than Player 2 (that is, Player 1 observes what Player 2 observes), $(v_n)$ and $(v_{\lambda})$ converge to the $\maxmin$ of the game, which is the maximal amount that Player 1 can guarantee to herself in long games. \end{conjecture} The Mertens conjectures have been proven true in numerous particular classes of zero-sum repeated games (see \cite{AM95,BK76,GOV13,MN81,MZ71,N08,R06,R12,rosenberg00,RSV02,RV00,RSV03,RSV04,sorin841,sorin852}).
-In zero-sum repeated games with symmetric information (the particular class of zero-sum repeated games in which players observe the actions perfectly and receive a public signal about the state, that is, for all $m \in \m{N}^*$, $a_m=b_m$ and $(i_m,j_m)$ is $a_m$-measurable), Conjectures 1 and 2 were not proven (see \cite{F82,KZ74,V10} for a proof of the conjectures under additional assumptions on the transition function).
-Note that in this class of games, Player 1 has the same information than Player 2, and in particular she is more informed than Player 2.
+In zero-sum repeated games with symmetric information [the particular class of zero-sum repeated games in which players observe the actions perfectly and receive a public signal about the state, i.e., for all $m \in\mathbb{N}^*$, $a_m=b_m$ and $(i_m,j_m)$ is $a_m$-measurable], Conjectures \ref{con1} and \ref{con2} were not proven [see \citet{F82,KZ74,V10} for a proof of the conjectures under additional assumptions on the transition function].
+Note that in this class of games, Player~1 has the same information as Player~2, and in particular she is more informed than Player~2.

-The main contribution of this paper is to provide an example of a zero-sum repeated game with symmetric information where $(v_{\lambda})$ does not converge when $\lambda$ goes to $0$, thus contradicting both conjectures.
+The main contribution of this paper is to provide an example of a zero-sum repeated game with symmetric information where $(v_{\lambda })$ does not converge when $\lambda$ goes to $0$, thus contradicting both conjectures.
 Our example also shows that there is no hope of obtaining an existence result for the asymptotic value in zero-sum repeated games, unless we make a very strong assumption on the transition function.
-Indeed, the structure of the example is very simple: at each stage, the action of one player only influences their payoffs and the transition; moreover, players observe their payoffs.
-In addition, since the information is symmetric, the belief hierarchy (belief of Player 1 about the state or actions played, belief of Player 2 about the belief of Player 1 about the state or actions played, and so on, see \cite{MZ85} for more details) is straightforward: players know the past actions and have the same belief about the state.
+Indeed, the structure of the example is very simple: at each stage, the action of one player only influences their stage payoff and the transition; moreover, players observe the payoff.
+In addition, since the information is symmetric, the belief hierarchy [belief of Player~1 about the state or actions played, belief of Player~2 about the belief of Player~1 about the state or actions played, and so on; see \citet {MZ85} for more details] is straightforward: players know the past actions and have the same belief about the state.

 In addition, using the example we will construct a second example of a zero-sum repeated game with symmetric information where neither $(v_{\lambda})$ nor $(v_n)$ converge.